This post may contain affiliate links, please see my disclosure policy to learn more.

-After dough is done, take it out and split the dough in half.
-Place dough on a well floured surface.
+After the dough is done, take it out and split the dough in half.
+Place dough on a well-floured surface.
 Roll one mound of your dough out into a rectangle shape, approximately 1/4 inch thick.
 It doesn’t need to be perfect.

 Top the butter with half of the cinnamon sugar mixture.
 I have tried both granulated sugar and brown sugar.
-Brown sugar and butter creates a syrupy gooey filling.
-White sugar will stay more granular and have less depth of flavor, but allows you to taste the cinnamon more.
+Brown sugar and butter create a syrupy gooey filling.
+White sugar will stay more granular and have less depth of flavor but allows you to taste the cinnamon more.
 It’s all a matter of personal preference.

 I use dental floss to cut the dough into cinnamon rolls.
-Place a strand of floss under the rolled dough; loop around the dough and cross the ends over each other and pull.
+Place a strand of floss under the rolled dough; loop around the dough cross the ends over each other and pull.
 The floss cuts through neatly and cleanly unlike most knives which can end up squishing the rolls.
-Cut the dough into 1 inch thick slices.
-The result will be a pinwheel shaped when turned on its side.
+Cut the dough into 1-inch thick slices.
+The result will be pinwheel-shaped when turned on its side.

-Place pinwheels on greased or parchment lined baking sheet.
+Place pinwheels on a greased or parchment-lined baking sheet.

 I like mine touching each other so they all are soft and not too browned on the outside.
 If you prefer each one browned on the outside, you want them not touching, spread them 1-2 inches apart on the baking sheet.
 You can brush any remaining butter on top of the rolls.
 Cover rolls with a clean dish towel and let rise for 25-30 minutes.